Historic Dundee

 Dundee City Archives

 The Friends of Dundee City Archives was established in 1989 to support the work of the archivists in Dundee.
-The group raises public awareness of the work of the Archivist’s office and in normal years arranges activities including a series of lunchtime talks.
-The group also publishes useful works relating to the history of Dundee.
+This group raises public awareness of the work of the Archivist’s office and in normal years arranges activities including a series of lunchtime talks.
+The Friends of Dundee City Archives also publishes useful works relating to the history of Dundee.

 Their ‘house history’ page provides a detailed guide explaining how the different types of record held within the Archives can assist the public research the history of their own homes.